Lenium37/Model-M/README.md

 # Adding Line library
-To make the Line labrariy available to your Arduino IDE, copy the directory into <Arduino-root>/libraries.
+To make the Line library available to your Arduino IDE, copy the directory into <Arduino-root>/libraries.
 E.g. C:\Program Files (x86)\Arduino\libraries\Line\Line.h.